All Episodes

 Or if their term is up, they might do it on the way out the door.

-This poor Navy guy was put in jail for a year because you know he dared to take a photo inside an old 50-year-old submarine, which I'm sure our enemies have complete full knowledge of anyway.
+This poor Navy guy was put in jail for a year because he dared to take a photo inside an old 50-year-old submarine, which I'm sure our enemies have complete full knowledge of anyway.

-And uh and he just kept it for his own personal use.
+And he just kept it for his own personal use.

-It's not like he was giving it to people, and he sadly lost his phone and they found it on his phone.
+And he sadly lost his phone and they found it on his phone.

 They put this guy in jail for a year.

-Well, he was pardoned by the president, uh, thank goodness.
+Well, he was pardoned by the president.

 One of the biggest issues that keep coming up here is, you know, what is going to happen as it relates to the president and the wall.